meghbhalerao/semantic-segmentation/gen_seg/gen_test/README.md

 1. This is the folder you want to `cd` into when you want to generate tumor segmentations from Brain MR Images (either train/test/validation - same for all - only difference in paths to the data of train/test/val)
 2. The segmentation is generated using 5 models (which are trained using 5 fold cross validation), by first individually generating predictions of each model and then combining them using majority voting.
 3. In this folder you can see the files named as `seg_single_model*.*` and `submit_single*.sh`.
 The latter files are helper scripts for the inference and takes a patient name as input (it is the only input that this executable takes).
-This patient name needs to be present in `data_path`
+This patient name needs to be present in `data_path` (how to set the `data_path` will be described in further points)
 4. The `seg_single_model*.py` needs to be edited with proper paths to generate the segmentations correctly.
 5. Open the `seg_single_model*.py` file.
 6. Set the